-As always, we’ve done extensive analysis on every Premier League game to help answer that question and provide some of the best fantasy football tips for gameweek 3.
+Do we like them for more this weekend?
+We’ve done extensive analysis on every Premier League game to help answer that question and provide some of the best fantasy football tips for gameweek 5.

 Sadio Mane (Liverpool, £11.5m)